The Bradgile Guide Beta Edition

 The easiest way to remember and implement the Agile mindset is by following the “Three Ways.”
 The Three Ways are the values and philosophies that frame the processes, procedures, and practices of DevOps, as defined by Gene Kim, Kevin Behr, and George Spafford in The Phoenix Project.
 They are as follows:

-The Eight Deadly Wastes of Agile
+The Eight Wastes of Software Development

 Waste: a process that a customer does not want to pay for.